 "If a filmmaker has a script or film that is submittable to any other show, we always tell them to absolutely submit — you do give yourself more possibility to win," says Action on Film Megafest creator Del Weston, adding that that KJ Dim Sum & Seafood has been the festival's award ceremony venue for two years now.
 As for the separate awards ceremony for the affiliate festivals, "five of these events are represented one night and five the next night, so there's a separate cost for that show: it’s a completely different event and awards," he says.

-In 2019, the Chandler Film Festival in Chandler, Arizona, gave accepted filmmakers a free ticket to their own screening but charged them $119 for a full festival pass and $50 for a single-day pass to attend filmmaker-focused events like workshops, discussion panels and networking events.
-(In a statement, Chandler says that it is changing its practices in 2020.)
+In 2019, the Chandler Film Festival in Chandler, Arizona, gave accepted filmmakers a free ticket to their own screening but charged them $119 for a full festival pass and $50 for a single-day pass to attend filmmaker-focused events like workshops, discussion panels and networking events, filmmakers said and emails provided suggested.
+(In a statement, Chandler says that it is changing its practices in 2020.
+Festival president and director Mitesh Patel said in a statement that filmmakers were provided "free entry" to workshops, discussion panels and other networking events and later provided an email stating that admission to workshops and discussion panels was free.)

 Larger, more established fests generally don't charge extra for passes.
 At Sundance, for instance, a filmmaker is offered tickets for 10 screenings other than his or her own, while in Toronto, filmmakers receive 10 tickets to public screenings and can get into all press and industry screenings.